trivago/chapi/README.md

 #### v0.9.0

 Because of the new marathon support with v0.9.0 you need to update your configurations.
-The `parameters.yml` structure changed and need to recreate.
+The `parameters.yml` structure changed and renamed to `.chapiconfig`.

+You need to recreate your config settings:

 ```sh
 bin/chapi configure